3 common insurance concerns

 Insurers DO pay claims: Sovereign alone has paid out $1,631,203,192 in the last five years.

 The most common reason for a declined claim is medical non-disclosure.
 Fortunately, there is a simple fix: we ask all our clients to get a copy of their medical history from their doctor to submit with their completed application form.
 A small amount of time and effort at application time can eliminate doubt and stress at claim time.
-Insurers are more accommodating when assessing medical conditions at application time than at claim time.
+It’s important to note that insurers are more accommodating when assessing medical conditions at application time than at claim time.

 3. “Life insurance becomes too expensive later in life.”

-Again, there is another simple solution.
-“My insurance premiums keep going up” is a constant gripe from Kiwis, yet level/fixed premium insurance has been around for decades.
+This is another common complaint that can easily be remedied with the right advice at the right time.
+“My insurance premiums keep going up” is a constant gripe from Kiwis, yet level premium insurance has been around for decades.
 I’d estimate 90% of our clients take up a portion of level premium cover.

 The reaction from most people when we educate them on the long-term savings potential of level premium cover is that they can’t believe it hasn’t been mentioned to them before.
 It’s obvious there’s a high demand for it, but not enough advisers are talking about it with their clients.